Onto-DESIDE-VSE/patomat2/README.md

 1. Download/copy the `docker-compose.yml` file and the `nginx` directory.
 2. Create the `.env` file and configure the aforementioned parameters as necessary.
 3. Start the application by calling `docker compose up -d`.

+## Security

+The application does not require authentication.
+However, there is a limit on how many concurrent sessions can be open at any given moment.
+If this limit is reached, any new sessions (i.e., requests from new clients) are rejected until enough existing sessions time out due to inactivity.